Our Next Scrutiny Review

 The Estuary Residents Service Review Panel was recently short listed for the Customer Scrutiny Inspection Awards 2015 for the Most Inspirational Scrutiny Panel - Traditional Housing Association, for their work on the Voids Project.

-If you would like to request a copy of this report, please contact the Customer and Community Engagement Team by emailing Involvement@estuary.co.uk or call 0300 304 5000
+If you would like to request a copy of this report, please email the Customer And Community Engagement Team or call us on 0300 304 5000.

 Scrutiny Reports Library